beginning of content

 How can I reduce my sodium intake?

-It's also possible to 'retrain' your taste buds to adapt to having less salt.
-Reduce your salt intake gradually and after a while, you might not notice the lack of salt.
+You can 'retrain' your taste buds to become used to having less salt.
+If you reduce your salt intake gradually, after a while you might not notice there is less salt.

-Dietitians can help you change your diet, while making sure you still get all the nutrients your body needs.
-An accredited practising dietitian can help you design a healthy eating plan tailored to you.
+A dietitian can help you change your diet while making sure you still get all the nutrients your body needs.

 Resources and support